 Why is doorknocking needed?

-You need to speak to people and get their permission to search.
+You need to speak to people and get their permission to search and/or put wildlife cameras on their properties.
 You can’t do this from letterboxing.
 Well, you could, by asking them to call you, but very few people will bother, unless they too have experienced the heartbreak of losing a beloved cat.
 Most people are busy with other things.

 Doorknocking enables you to: